Alfred Radcliffe-Brown

-Alfred Reginald Radcliffe-Brown, FBA (born Alfred Reginald Brown; 17 January 1881 – 24 October 1955) was an English social anthropologist who helped further develop the theory of structural functionalism.
-He conducted fieldwork in the Andaman Islands and Western Australia, which became the basis of his later books.
-He held academic appointments at universities in Cape Town, Sydney, Chicago, and Oxford, and sought to model the field of anthropology after the natural sciences.
+Alfred Reginald Radcliffe-Brown (17 January 1881 – 24 October 1955) was an English social anthropologist who helped develop the theory of structural functionalism.
+He performed fieldwork in the Andaman Islands and Western Australia, which became the basis of his later books.
+He had academic appointments at universities in Cape Town, Sydney, Chicago, and Oxford, and sought to model the topic of anthropology after the natural sciences.

 Biography

 Alfred Reginald Radcliffe-Brown was born Alfred Reginald Brown in Sparkbrook, Birmingham, England, the second son of Alfred Brown (d.1886), a manufacturer's clerk, and Hannah Brown (née Radcliffe).
-He later changed his last name, by deed poll, to Radcliffe-Brown, Radcliffe being his mother's maiden name.
+He later changed his surname, by deed poll, to Radcliffe-Brown, Radcliffe being his mother's maiden name.
 He was educated at King Edward's School, Birmingham, and Trinity College, Cambridge (B.A., 1905; M.A., 1909), graduating with first-class honours in the moral sciences tripos.
 At Trinity College, he was elected Anthony Wilkin student in 1906 and 1909.
 While still a student, he earned the nickname "Anarchy Brown" for his close interest in the writings of the anarcho-communist and scientist Peter Kropotkin.

 Like other young men with blood in their veins, I wanted to do something to reform the world – to get rid of poverty and war, and so on.
 So I read Godwin, Proudhon, Marx and innumerable others.
 Kropotkin, revolutionary, but still a scientist, pointed out how important for any attempt to improve society was a scientific understanding of it.

-He studied psychology under W. H. R. Rivers who, with A. C. Haddon, led him toward social anthropology.
-Under the latter's influence, he travelled to the Andaman Islands (1906–1908) and Western Australia (1910–1912, with biologist and writer E. L. Grant Watson and Australian writer Daisy Bates) to conduct fieldwork into the workings of the societies there.
+He was taught psychology by W. H. R. Rivers who, with Alfred Cort Haddon, guided him toward social anthropology.
+With the latter's influence, he travelled to the Andaman Islands (1906–1908) and Western Australia (1910–1912, with biologist and writer E. L. Grant Watson and Australian writer Daisy Bates) to perform fieldwork concerning the workings of the societies there.

 His time in the Andaman Islands and Western Australia were the basis of his later books The Andaman Islanders (1922) and The Social Organization of Australian Tribes (1930).
 At the 1914 meeting of the British Association for the Advancement of Science, in Melbourne, Bates accused him of plagiarising her work, based on an unpublished manuscript she had sent him for comment.